 Parkinson’s Foundation Accredited Exercise Education Programs

 These programs have met the rigorous requirements of the Parkinson’s Foundation Exercise Competency Framework.
-These comprehensive programs provide and assess knowledge and skill acquisition, allowing participants to become accredited exercise professionals of their program.
+These comprehensive programs provide and assess knowledge and skill acquisition, allowing participants to become certified exercise professionals of their particular program.
 Participants are assessed on an on-going basis to maintain certification.
 These courses can also fulfill a continuing education requirement for a certified exercise professional.

 The Neuro Exercise Specialist training program sets a professional standard for exercise professionals servicing the Parkinson’s community.
 It provides trainers with a comprehensive skill set to address the diverse needs, goals and symptoms of those with Parkinson’s.
 Learn more.